VirtualFlyBrain/VFB_2/specs/functional_specs.md

 * Contextual feedback: Users should get some contexual feedback on their hitlitst.
 A minimal release must include flagging of synonyms vs official names.
 Complete functionality should include float-over pop-up window of definition and image thumbnail, if available - and also of official name if hit is to synonym.
 Pop ups must work very rapidly or they are likely to be ignored.
 * Potential Future additions to indexed terms: GO term for anat/neural function/phenotype; Behavioral/neural-function phenotype terms
 * [Search - technical spec](tech_specs.md#search)

-### Browsing

-The user will be able to browse from one (focus) term to another by:
-  - pointing and clicking on regions in the image browser, or on an adjacent tree.
-  - Via copious internal links

-Iterative browsing must always be possible: The user must never reach a dead-end page - one with no obvious paths to somewhere else relevant to the current focus term.

-#### Trees

-#####  Tree display specs

-Allow multiple inheritance - reflecting the structure of the underlying ontology. display is\_a and part\_of relationships only

-##### Specs or interaction with trees

 ### Term Info